xaya/xaya_docs/games.md

 To facilitate this, game engines can process all **currency outputs** created by name transactions that reference their game ID.
-In other words, a player can issue a move and *in the same Xyon transaction* also send CHI to, for instance, the Xyon address of the game developer or a trading partner.
+In other words, a player can issue a move and *in the same Xaya transaction* also send CHI to, for instance, the Xaya address of the game developer or a trading partner.
 The game engine will then (but only if done in the same transaction) know about this, and can implement rules that update the game state accordingly.
 For instance, a game rule could be like this: